MapRock/IntelligenceBusiness/book_code/readme.md

-Sample code, mostly tied to the Figures in the book, Enterprise, Intelligence.
+Code, queries, and prompts tied to the Figures in the book, Enterprise, Intelligence.